 I have offered examples.
 You have never addressed those examples.

 I have offered logical arguments with premises connected by logic.
-You have not addressed my pre
+You have not addressed my premises or the logic.

 Rather you have yelled at me and repeated yourself and demanded that I assume the truth of your specious assertions.